jquery/learn.jquery.com/page/javascript-101/arrays.md

 myArray.sort( descending ); // [ 6, 4, 3, 1 ]
 ```

 The return value of descending (for this example) is important.
-If the return value is less than zero, the index of a is before b, and if it is greater than zero it's vice-versa.
-If the return value is zero, the elements index is equal.
+If the return value is less than zero, the index of `a` is before `b`, and if it is greater than zero it's vice-versa.
+If the return value is zero, the elements' index is equal.

 ### .unshift()